Plant science at the dinner table: peaches

 - Nectarines are a type of peach that have smooth skin instead of velvety, which is typical for peaches.

 - Peaches are rich source of vitamin C, A and E.

 - They also contain high amounts of potassium, magnesium, zinc and phosphorus.

 - Peaches are members of the Rosaceae family and are a close relative of almonds.

 - China is the biggest producer of peaches.
 Italy is second.

-- Peaches are good for digestion and they have a diuretic effect; you can eat these fruits to cleanse your kidneys and bladder.
+- Peaches are believed to have a diuretic effect; you can eat these fruits to cleanse your kidneys and bladder.

 - Peaches are used in cosmetics as a moisturizer.

-- They may reduce hair loss if eaten and also applied to the skin and scalp.
+- They may reduce hair loss if eaten and applied to the skin and scalp.

-- In fact, peaches originated from China and were introduced to the West through Persia.
+- Peaches originated from China and were introduced to the West through Persia.